“I have your back”

 What are the sanctions for DWI sentence violations in Rochester, NY?

 A sentence violation on a DWI charge can take many forms, from a minor violation to something very serious.The more serious a violation is, the more harsh a consequence the sentencing judge will likely impose.
 Before we can talk about the consequences for a sentencing violation on a DWI case, we need to talk about what constitutes a sentence violation.
-Assuming that there was no motor vehicle accident, personal injury, or confrontation with a police officer, a first-time offender convicted of a misdemeanor DWI charge in Rochester, New York is probably facing a sentence that looks like this:
+Assuming that there was no motor vehicle accident, personal injury, or confrontation with a police officer, a first-time offender who is convicted of a misdemeanor DWI charge in Rochester, New York is probably facing a sentence that looks like this:

 - 1-year conditional discharge, during which time no alcohol may be consumed